 You can't see a screen when the Mirror is powered off or in sleep mode, but when you turn the device on (using the switch on the bottom frame) or wake it using the iOS app, a 40-inch, full-HD (1080p) LCD screen comes to life.
 It doesn't really look like a screen, though; the display seamlessly blends with the Mirror so that it looks like the workout videos appearing on screen are actually in the Mirror itself.
 This is amazing but also disorienting at first, because you're watching the instructors teach a class but watching yourself at the same time — more on that in a minute.

 The Mirror comes with a starter kit, which includes resistance bands, a Bluetooth heart-rate monitor that you can pair with the Mirror for more-accurate calorie-counting, a cleaning spray, a cleaning cloth and a privacy cap to cover the Mirror's front-facing camera.
 I immediately asked the technician who set up the Mirror to put the cap on, and I never removed it.
-The camera is for personal training sessions that will come to the Mirror eventually, but that feature isn't available yet.
+The camera is for personal training sessions.

-I then installed the Mirror app, which is available only on iOS, so I could get started with a workout.
+I then installed the Mirror app, so I could get started with a workout.
 The Mirror connects to your iPhone over Wi-Fi, and pairing the two is quick and easy.
 (I did have other Wi-Fi troubles, but more on that later.)
 Then, I entered my profile information, including height, weight, goals, preferred types of exercise and the equipment I have at my house (a chair and dumbbells).

 Mirror offers hundreds of classes, ranging from 15-minute stretching sessions to quick ab circuits to hourlong cardio boot camps.
 There's something for everyone.
 I tried out classes of varying types and lengths, and I quickly found my favorites (and the instructors I liked best).
 It's exactly the same experience as figuring out your way around a gym, boutique studio or even a service like ClassPass.